davidelbe/david.elbe.me/_posts/2015-05-25-different-types-of-programmers.md

 on the to do-list – but you will be greatly disapponted since every issue has to be opened again.

 Does not go well with testers, but is good at keeping deadlines.
-Combine this guy with *McGyver* and you have a good team.
+Combine this guy with *MacGyver* and you have a good team.

 ## 3. The Rewriter